thecomputerblue/promptools/README.md

 This is my first app, which I began shortly after beginning to study python in late 2020.
-It aims to solve some of the issues of teleprompting for music, like dealing with large song libraries, different song arragements, choatic rehearsal environments, and the need to rapidly transpose music.
-These are problems I've dealt with for several years as a professional teleprompter, and nothing on the market solves all of them in one place.
+It aims to solve some of the issues of teleprompting for music, like dealing with large song libraries, different song arragements, choatic rehearsal environments, and the need to rapidly transpose and format music.
+These are problems I've dealt with for several years as a professional teleprompter, nothing I've found solves them all in one place, and a few aren't solved anywhere!

 The gui is built with tkinter.
+I plan to port it to kivy if they make it more desktop friendly (ie. need two screens without strange workarounds).
 I think the only thing used here outside of standard python library stuff is striprtf.
 This is mac only, for now.

-I haven't learned anything about dependency management but will get around to it.
+I haven't learned much about dependency management but will get around to it.
 In fact, me publishing this to github is "getting around to" learning how to use github, so I'm sure this repo will become a nasty mess before long.
 Just about everything detail of this project is "my first experience with x" so